Our criminal defense dog bite attorneys are experienced in defending against both municipal and state allegations

 If your dog has bitten someone, and the bite resulted in a serious injury, then the person your dog bit can file a lawsuit against you, which could result in you having to pay a significant sum or euthanasia for your companion.
 You may also face criminal charges from the State of Colorado for owning a dangerous dog.

 If your dog has bitten someone and you are facing a lawsuit or criminal charges, it’s important to speak with an attorney as soon as possible to protect both yourself and your dog.
 Robinson & Henry’s criminal defense team can help.
-Contact us to request a free consultation.
+Contact us to request an assessment.

 Colorado One Bite Rule